Japan likely to make exception to arms export ban for F-35 parts

-TOKYO (Reuters) - Prime Minister Shinzo Abe said on Thursday the government will issue a statement on the export of Japanese-made parts for Lockheed Martin Corp’s (LMT.N) F-35 fighter jet, suggesting Japan will make an exception to its ban on arms exports.
+TOKYO, Feb 28 (Reuters) - Prime Minister Shinzo Abe said on Thursday the government will issue a statement on the export of Japanese-made parts for Lockheed Martin Corp’s F-35 fighter jet, suggesting Japan will make an exception to its ban on arms exports.

 Japan picked the F-35 as its next mainstay fighter over rivals, reflecting Tokyo’s desire to tighten U.S. ties in the face of regional uncertainties including China’s rise.

-The defense ministry has said Mitsubishi Heavy Industries Ltd (7011.T), IHI Corp (7013.T) and Mitsubishi Electric Corp (6503.T) would take part in the production and maintenance of the F-35.
+The defense ministry has said Mitsubishi Heavy Industries Ltd, IHI Corp and Mitsubishi Electric Corp would take part in the production and maintenance of the F-35.

 Japan has previously made exceptions to its decades-old ban on arms exports but extending those to F-35 parts had raised concern about the possible violation of the country’s policy of not aggravating international conflicts, because Israel is expected to acquire the jets amid tensions in the Middle East.